A Face (short for Babyface) is a Professional Wrestling

 - Razor Ramon HG was a face in HUSTLE since his debut, and became the top face, leading their forces against Generalissimo Takada's monster army.
 Much of what got him over in the professional wrestling world has not been as well received when he moved on to other television programming though.

 - Boogeyman has started doing something similar on the North American independent circuit.
+He never wins championships, he just seems to be traveling about tormenting heels and scaring everyone else does so, presumably wrestling just to support this endeavor.

 - John Cena.
 Full stop.
 Aside for Rey Mysterio, he has served the longest time as the Face, and if often considered the mascot for WWE.